 AustinSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Austin homeowners stack the 30% federal tax credit and Austin Energy solar buyback.
-With 5.2 peak sun hours a day and bills averaging $150/month, the typical Austin system pays back in about 8.3 years.
+At 5.2 peak sun hours a day, a home with a $150/month bill (about 1,071 kWh) needs roughly a 8.6 kW system — 22 panels — and pays back in about 8 years.

 Solar Incentives Available in Austin